More results

 The writer expresses that presenting new works to the recipient, who is esteemed as a leading figure in literature, seems unnecessary as the recipient’s own letters surpass contemporary books in quality.
 However, given the current tumultuous state of European affairs, the writer feels it is appropriate to offer a modest critique of a prevailing system of thought.
 They humbly hope that the recipient might find some value in the critique and are deeply respectful.

-The elderly and dying writer has been informed that an unsigned letter dated 4 June bore your seal.
-Although they are too removed from worldly affairs to engage in national disputes, they express deep respect for your esteemed contributions, which have notably saved Vienna from Ottoman control and may one day help rid Europe of these invaders.
-They reflect on the failure of Christian princes to prioritise public good over perceived personal interests and commend those of your status who have achieved significant victories.
-The writer, grateful for your past kindness, remains deeply respectful.
+The elderly and dying writer has been informed of an unsigned letter dated 4 June written by his addressee.
+Although the writer is too removed from worldly affairs to engage in national disputes, he expresses deep respect for his correspondent’s esteemed contributions, which have notably saved Vienna from Ottoman control and may one day help rid Europe of these invaders.
+The author reflects on the failure of Christian princes to prioritise the public good over their perceived personal interests, while praising those of his correspondent’s rank who have achieved notable victories.

 © 2025 VOLTAIRE STUDIO